-INDICATOR 1.1 Highly Effective Effective Improvement Necessary Requires Action 4 POINTS 3 POINTS 2 POINTS 1 POINT Teacher & Scholar Rapport teachers and scholars and/or among scholars are always positive andteachers and scholars and/or among scholars are mostly positive andte Attitudes and interactions between teachers and scholars and/or among scholars are sometimes positive and respectful.
-Attitudes and interactions between teachers and scholars and/or among scholars are rarely positive and respectful. >91-100% of interactions are positive and supportive >71-90% of interactions are positive and supportive >51-70% of interactions are positive and supportive 50% or less of interactions are positive and supportive Critical Attributes TEACHER(S) Uses respectful dialogue and tone with scholars Makes connections with individual scholars Uses knowledge of student interests to build on instruction Uses language that inspires self-efficacy and "scholar stretch" SCHOLAR(S) Exhibit respect for teacher Treat classmates overall with respect Interact with one another in a positive manner INDICATOR 1.2 Highly Effective Effective Improvement Necessary Requires Action 4 POINTS 3 POINTS 2 POINTS 1 POINT Classroom Management Conduct expectations are made very clear and executed with precision .
+INDICATOR 1.1 Highly Effective Effective Improvement Necessary Requires Action 4 POINTS 3 POINTS 2 POINTS 1 POINT Teacher & Scholar Rapport Attitudes and interactions between teachers and scholars and/or among scholars are always positive and respectful and inspires student confidence.
+Attitudes and interactions between teachers and scholars and/or among scholars are mostly positive and respectful.
+Attitudes and interactions between teachers and scholars and/or among scholars are sometimes positive and respectful.
+Attitudes and interactions between teachers and scholars and/or among scholars are rarely positive and respectful. >91-100% of interactions are positive and supportive >71-90% of interactions are positive and supportive >51-70% of interactions are positive and supportive 50% or less of interactions are positive and supportive Critical Attributes TEACHER(S) Uses respectful dialogue and tone w Makes connections with individual Uses knowledge of student interests Uses language that inspires self-efficient scholars s to build on instruction SCHOLAR(S) Exhibit respect for teacher Treat classmates overall with respect Interact with one another in a position INDICATOR 1.2 Highly Effective Effective Improvement Necessary Requires Action 4 POINTS 3 POINTS 2 POINTS 1 POINT Classroom Management Conduct expectations are made very clear and executed with precision .
 Disruptive or off-task behavior does not occur .
 If they do occur, they are addressed with no interruptions to the lesson and with respect to scholars.
 Conduct expectations are mostly clear .
 Disruptive or off-task behaviors are rare .
 If they do occur, they are addressed with minimal interruption to the lesson and with respect to scholars.
 Conduct expectations somewhat unclear .
 Disruptive or off-task behaviors sometimes occur .
 If they do occur, they are addressed with some interruption to the lesson and with respect to scholars.
 Conduct expectations are unclear .
 Disruptive or off-task behaviors often occur .
 When they do occur, they interrupt the lesson and are disrespectful to scholars.